heroku/buildpacks/README.md

 Create a production-ready container image for your application with a [single command](TUTORIAL.md); no Dockerfile required.
 [Try Heroku Cloud Native Buildpacks today](TUTORIAL.md).

 > [!IMPORTANT]
-> The Heroku Cloud Native Buildpacks program is an open-source preview, and is not currently available for use on the Heroku platform.
-If you are looking for information or help with Heroku Cedar Buildpacks on the Heroku platform, you may find more information [here](https://devcenter.heroku.com/articles/buildpacks).
+> The Heroku Cloud Native Buildpacks are available for use on [Heroku Fir](https://devcenter.heroku.com/articles/generations#fir) generation.
+If you are looking for
+> information or help with Heroku Cedar generation [Classic Buildpacks](https://devcenter.heroku.com/articles/buildpacks#classic-buildpacks) on the Heroku platform, you
+> may find more information [on the Dev Center](https://devcenter.heroku.com/articles/buildpacks).

 ## What is a Cloud Native Buildpack?